Zulko/gpt-function-decorator/README.md

 ## ... or use Marvin

-In a classic case of "woops I couldn't find a library that did this until I re-implemented it", I realized after pushing this online that [marvin](https://github.com/PrefectHQ/marvin/tree/main) has an equivalent feature:
+In a classic case of *"woops I couldn't find a library that did this until I re-implemented it"*, I realized after pushing this online that [marvin](https://github.com/PrefectHQ/marvin/) has an equivalent feature:

 ```python
 #pip import marvin